 - a) The housing shall include a minimum 100 mm sunscreen to shade the lens from direct sunlight. - b) Cable entries shall be provided, which are able to accept all cables required to enter the housing.
 The cable entries must be weatherproof to IP66. - c) Depending on the project requirement, a thermostatically-controlled fan may be fitted inside the housing.
 The fan must operate from the Extra Low Voltage camera supply.
-The thermostat must switch the fan on for temperatures above 32°C. - d) Internal free space must be provided such that the camera, lens and cables do not interfere with the housing itself.
-The housing must accept camera and lens combinations (including BNC connector) up to 728 mm W x 768 mm H x 3302 mm L (assuming a fully extended lens), and - e) The camera housing window must not introduce any distortion to the video picture.
+The thermostat must switch the fan on for temperatures above 32°C. - d) Internal free space must be provided such that the camera, lens and cables do not interfere with the housing itself. - e) The camera housing window must not introduce any distortion to the video picture.